 Remembering Our Fallen HeroOfficer Francis X. "Buck" Roy

 In July 3, 1924, Officer Roy was shot and later died as a result of a gun shot wound he received while investigating a Ku Klux Klan (KKK) rally and cross burning on the grounds of the Haverford College.
 Officer Buck Roy, who was considered the "pride of the Lower Merion Force" and "popular with the residents of the township" was the first Lower Merion Police Officer to die in the line of duty.

 Pictured from left to right are Superintendent Michael McGrath, Mr. Jay Leberman, District Attorney Risa Vetri Ferman, Capt.
 William Bogley, Mr. James Binns, Esq. and Capt.
 John Dougherty.

 Pennsylvania Chiefs of Police Association Accreditation Lower Merion Police Department is Accredited

-Beginning December 2012 the Police Department will begin the reaccreditation process for the Pennsylvania Chiefs of Police Association.
+In December 2012 the Police Department was reaccreadited by the Pennsylvania Chiefs of Police Association.